gm-m/alias-search/README.md

 2. Run `npm i && npm run build`.
 3. Open your browser's extension management page (`chrome://extensions`).
 4. Enable "Developer mode" (usually found in the top right corner).
-5. Click on "Load unpacked" and select the folder containing the extension files.
+5. Click on "Load unpacked" and select the `./dist` folder.

 ### For Firefox